 One of the slides presented during the workshop showed that a manual sequence, triggered by an item with no part number, was over twice as time-consuming (2.5x) than the available "system-to-system" process that is designed to accompany an item all the way from design to construction—the "cradle-to-grave" approach for the complete supply chain.

-In ITER's largest on-site warehouse, just about a quarter of storage space is occupied by "quarantined" items that have no or incorrect identification.
+In ITER's largest on-site warehouse, items with incorrect or missing identification are placed in a "quarantined" storage space.
 "If an item is delivered to ITER without a part number, it simply cannot be 'received' into our integrated data flow," says Aaron.
 System owners or technical responsible officers may know what the item is and where it is supposed to fit but in order to access it they need to go through the warehouse staff, who does not necessarily have the technical knowledge.

 The situation, however, can be fixed.
 "The butterfly effect works both ways," says Aaron.
 "We are looking at possible improvements for data flow; organizing pilot operations with Domestic Agencies, refining the ITER numbering system with additional data for interfaces, etc."